Implantation Bleeding: Signs, Timing, and When to Confirm Pregnancy

 Signs and Symptoms of Implantation Bleeding

-Some common signs and symptoms of implantation bleeding are:
+Some common implantation bleeding symptoms:

 Difference Between Implantation Bleeding and Period Bleeding

 There are a few key differences between implantation bleeding and period bleeding.
 However, these may vary from one woman to another based on various factors like age, weight, and other conditions.
-To get an understanding of flow, colour, duration, etc. refer to the given table:
+To get an understanding of flow, colour, duration, etc., refer to the given table:

 Factor | Implantation Bleeding | Period Bleeding |